greenfieldhq/OLD-greenfieldhq.github.io/_posts/2015-09-15-aws-cloudfront.md

 ## Is SEO only about content?

 Content is king.
 But once you have the content that your visitors are looking for, what's next?
 There is another side to SEO.
-Modern SEO is near-synonomous with Google, and Google has made it clear that pageload speed is a significant ranking factor.
+Modern SEO is near-synonymous with Google, and Google has made it clear that pageload speed is a significant ranking factor.

 How quickly your website loads depends on a host of factors.
 Some of those factors occur at the level of your website - everything from whether or not your site is [mobile-device friendly](http://googlewebmastercentral.blogspot.com/2015/04/faqs-april-21st-mobile-friendly.html) to the titles of image files included in your blog posts to [how well organized are your CSS files](http://blog.greenfieldhq.com/2014/08/29/front-back/).
 These and others relating to your [hosting environment](http://blog.greenfieldhq.com/2015/08/21/cloud-hosting/) all are loosely grouped together under the umbrella of _technical SEO_.
 And this is where a modern and optimized content delivery network, or CDN, can be a huge boon.